China aluminium smelters start to reduce output as virus sends prices tumbling

 The resulting build-up in inventories - coupled with a broad sell-off in commodities as the virus spreads overseas - saw Shanghai aluminium prices SAFcv1 touch 11,340 yuan ($1,603.94) a tonne on Tuesday, the lowest since February 2016.
 The price is down around 19% so far this year.

-At sub-12,000 yuan aluminium, "nearly 70% of the Chinese producers will be under water, and that's certainly not sustainable," said Edgardo Gelsomino, head of aluminium research at Wood Mackenzie.
+Aluminium at less than 12,000 yuan a tonne means "nearly 70% of the Chinese producers will be under water, and that's certainly not sustainable," said Edgardo Gelsomino, head of aluminium research at Wood Mackenzie.
 China has around 36 million tonnes of annual aluminium capacity.

-With operations cash-negative, some smelters have put expiring pots - carbon-lined containers used to make aluminium - under "maintenance" but may choose to "wait for better times" before actually rebuilding them, Gelsomino explained.
+With operations cash-negative, some smelters have put expiring pots - carbon-lined containers used to make aluminium - under "maintenance" but may choose to "wait for better times" before actually rebuilding them, Gelsomino said.

 An executive with a smelter in China's Henan province said his company had made exactly such a move, effectively cutting 50,000 tonnes of annual production.